 Key Type Description runId str The user-provided run identifier.
 If the user has NOT provided it, this will be set by the API server upon the first execute API call.
-In that case, the client should use it for the subsequent execute API calls during the same run. status enumQmer] of "continued", "waiting-input", "finished", or "build-finished".
+In that case, the client should use it for the subsequent execute API calls during the same run. status enumQacr] of "continued", "waiting-input", "finished", or "build-finished".
 See more details at Code Execution Model. exitCode int The exit code of the last process.
 This field has a valid value only when the status is "finished" or "build-finished".
 Otherwise it is set to null. nullFor batch-mode kernels and query-mode kernels without global context support, exitCode is the return code of the last executed child process in the kernel.
 In the ex- ecution step of a batch mode run, this is always 127 (a UNIX shell common practice for "command not found") when the build step has failed.
 For query-mode kernels with global context support, this value is always zero, regardless of whether the user code has caused an exception or not.
-A negative value (which cannot happen with normal process termination) indicates a Backend.AI-side error. console Contains a list of console output items.
-Each item is a pair of the item type (enum[str]) list and its value ().
-See more details at Handling Console Output . →tuple[ openum[str], → →] options objeAn object containing extra display options.
+A negative value (which cannot happen with normal process termination) indicates a Contains a list of console output items.
+Each item is a pair of the item type (on type [at re]) CONSOLE and its value (+) See more details at Handling Console Output 11st and its value ().
+See more details at Humaning Console Omput. ⇔enum[str], ·→ options objeAn object containing extra display options.
 If there is no options indicated by the kernel, this field is null.
 When result.status is "waiting-input", it has a boolean field is_password so that you could use different types of text boxes for user inputs.